piwi3910/MCP-CodeNexus/README.md

 - Track API endpoints and their schemas
 - Track functions, their purpose, and where they're used
 - Support for both backend and frontend applications
-- Store data in a PostgreSQL database for persistence and scalability
+- Store data in either SQLite (default) or PostgreSQL database for persistence
+- SQLite for easy setup and development
-- TypeORM integration for object-relational mapping
+- PostgreSQL option for production scalability
 - Query stored information to assist with development tasks

 ## Installation